FREQUENTLY ASKED QUESTIONS

 Registration: Change or Cancel

-We may be able to accommodate a limited number of this year's graduates who cannot participate in Commencement 2014 due to hardship.
+We may be able to accommodate a limited number of graduates who cannot participate in Commencement 2015 due to hardship.
 (Please note that exceptions will be rare, and only made in cases of extreme hardship.)

-To request an exception to participate in the May 2015 Adelphi Commencement, contact Commencement Services this December by e-mailing firstname.lastname@example.org.
+To request an exception to participate in the May 2016 commencement, contact Commencement Services by e-mailing firstname.lastname@example.org.

-Please note that your name will appear in the Commencement Program Book for the year that your degree was conferred.
-Due to space limitations, it will not be published again in the 2015 Commencement Program Book if you were originally slated to participate in the May 2014 ceremony.
+Please note that if an exception is granted, your name will appear in the commencement program book for the year that your degree was conferred.
+Due to space limitations, it will not be published again in the 2016 commencement program book if you were originally slated to participate in the May 2015 ceremony.

-Can I participate in one of the overseas ceremonies if I'm a stateside graduate but I can't attend the Adelphi Commencement?
+Can I participate in one of the overseas ceremonies if I'm a stateside graduate but I can't attend the stateside commencement?

 We're happy to include you in an overseas ceremony.
-Inform Graduation Services of the overseas ceremony you'd like to attend at email@example.com or call 800-888-UMUC (8682) ext.
-2299.
+Inform the Graduation Certification Team of the overseas ceremony you'd like to attend by e-mailing email@example.com or call 800-888-UMUC (8682) ext.
+2-2299.
 They'll confirm your eligibility and help you coordinate with the appropriate overseas division.

-Graduation Services will confirm your graduation status.
-Once your graduation status has been confirmed, Commencement Services will send you detailed information about Commencement, along with a link to RSVP online.
+Once your graduation status has been confirmed, Commencement Services will send you detailed information about the stateside commencement, along with a link to RSVP online.
+The stateside RSVP system will open in February.

 Prepare for Commencement

-Commencement Fair is a convenient way for students who live in the Washington, D.C., metropolitan area to prepare for Commencement.
-You can confirm your measurements and order caps and gowns from Oak Hall, our regalia vendor.
-(Regalia will not be available for pick up at the fairs.
-Instead, it will be shipped to your home.)
+A commencement fair is a convenient way for students who live in the Washington, D.C., metropolitan area to prepare for commencement.
+You can confirm your measurements and order caps and gowns from our regalia vendor.

 You can also order your class ring and other commencement gear such as your diploma frame, announcements, and thank-you notes.
 The UMUC Alumni Association will also be on hand to discuss joining the association for free and the benefits of membership.

-Fairs will be held at the Academic Center at Largo at the following times and dates:
+Fairs will be held at the Academic Center at Largo in March and again in May.
+Here are the times and dates:

 If you can't attend a fair, don't worry.
 Our RSVP process will provide details on how to access the same merchandise and services online.

-The 2014 Commencement Program will include August and December 2013 graduates who have applied and been cleared for graduation.
-Spring 2014 graduation candidates who apply before the spring diploma application deadline will also be included in the 2014 Commencement Program.
+The 2015 commencement program book will include August and December 2014 graduates, along with MBA graduates of the Winter 2015 term.
+Spring 2015 graduation candidates who apply before the spring diploma application deadline will also be included in the 2015 commencement program.

 Update your postal or e-mail address at MyUMUC.